needle-tools/needle-engine-support/documentation/getting-started.md

 ---
 lang: en-US
 title: Getting Started
+next: deployment.md
 ---

 # Getting started 🛎

 These steps will get you started with Needle Engine and Exporter for Unity.
-After following them, you'll have a fully functional project and also done your first deployment to Glitch.
+After following them, you'll have a fully functional project.
 From here, you can dive deeper into [Scripting](./scripting.md), [VR and AR](./xr.md), [Networking](./networking.md), or the various [Samples and Modules](./samples-and-modules.md).

 You can watch our [Getting Started Video on Youtube](https://www.youtube.com/watch?v=3dB-d1Jo_Mk)
 or continue reading the getting started guide below 😊